jcnelson/poxl/docs/miamicoin-mining-and-stacking-guide.md

 It is a browser extension available for both Chrome and Firefox, and at this time the actions below are intended to be performed from a desktop or laptop.

 In addition, each of the actions below requires sending a transaction to the smart contract, with transaction fees paid in Stacks (STX).

+## How to Acquire Stacks (STX)

+As mentioned above, all transactions with CityCoins require Stacks (STX) as fuel.

+To acquire Stacks, please see the [market list on CoinMarketCap](https://coinmarketcap.com/currencies/stacks/markets/) for supported exchanges.

 ## Activation of Mining